spencer-shadley/completed-class/class-content/21-MERN/01-Activities/05-Stu_ReactRouter/README.md

 ### Part 3

-- Notice that in the `pages` folder we have a `Detail` component.
+- Notice that in the `pages` directory we have a `Detail` component.
 This component displays additional information about a book.

 - Add a route for the the new `Detail` component.
 This should render when the `/books/:id` path is matched. e.g. if a book's `_id` is `59a39cf2549cf482c814333f`, then `/books/59a39cf2549cf482c814333f` should render its book `Detail` page.